SAP-samples/teched2022-IN280/exercises/ex2/ex21/readme.md

 5. *Click* on **Go** in the upper right corner for filtering

-5. *Search and select* at least the **Cloud Integration service** you are assigned to.
+6. *Search and select* at least the **Cloud Integration service** you are assigned to.
 Please check the  [Tenant Booker application](/exercises/ex0/ex02/)

-    If you have registered an own *Cloud Integration service* `CloudIntegration-<tenant_name>-<userID>` select this one.
+    :construction_worker: If you have registered an own *Cloud Integration service* `CloudIntegration-<tenant_name>-<userID>` select this one.

-    **Note:** a demo landscape is very artificial.
-Therefore a large amount of Cloud Integration services are available, even for the same Cloud Integration tenant
+    **Note:** every demo landscape is very artificial.
+Within this hands-on a large amount of Cloud Integration services is excepted, even for the same Cloud Integration tenant

     **Note:** you may select **additional services into your scope** as it is typical to have 2 to 3 integration tenants in an IT landscape.
 Keep the service in mind that you have registered.
 It is your **main service** the exercises are referencing.